jmlew/microfrontends-base-v1/README.md

 - Run `npm run build:shell` to build only the shell.
 - Run `npm run build:clients` to build only the client apps.
 - Run `npm run build:client-ng-a` to build only the Angular client example A app.
-- Run `npm run build:client-ng-b` to build only the Angular client example B app.
 - Run `npm run build:client-react-a` to build only the React client example A app.

 ## Serve Shell & Apps